DaemonEngine/daemonmap/README.md

 Explicitely use `mingw-w64-x86_64-` or `mingw-w64-i686-` prefix if you need to target a non-default architecture.

-You may have to install `subversion` to fetch some non-default game packages.
+You may have to install `subversion` and `unzip` to fetch or extract some non-default game packages.

 ## macOS: